Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it means failing to achieve the desired result or goal.
-It uses "mark" as a metaphor for success or the target, but the phrase does not refer to a literal target, making it figurative in meaning.
+It uses "mark" as a metaphor for success or the target, but the idiom does not refer to a literal target, making it figurative in meaning.

 Origin: